 In N1MM and N1MM+, typing a callsign and striking the Enter key will log the QSO to DXKeeper.

-In N1MM+ version 7336 or later, typing a callsign and striking the Tab key or Space bar will log the QSO to DXKeeper and direct DXView and Pathfinder to perform "lookup" operations, if they are running.
+In N1MM+ version 7336 or later, typing a callsign and striking the Tab key or Space bar will direct DXView and Pathfinder to perform "lookup" operations, if they are running.
 If the Gateway's Lookup previous QSOs box is checked, DXKeeper will also be directed to display all previous QSOs with the newly-logged callsign.

 Clicking this window's Help button displays the web page you're now reading.